-- Basic Authentication: WebCredential - Token Authentication: BearerTokenUrl, ClientId, ClientSecret, and TokenLifetime - Client Certificate Authentication: ClientCertificate and ClientCertificatePassword - Client Certificate Authentication: ClientCertificateThumbprint
+- · Basic Authentication: WebCredential - Token Authentication: BearerTokenUrl, ClientId, ClientSecret, and TokenLifetime - Client Certificate Authentication: ClientCertificate and ClientCertificatePassword - Client Certificate Authentication: ClientCertificateThumbprint

 Important: Choosing a client certificate authentication method for the orchestrator may require additional configuration on your Keyfactor Command server.
-For more information, see Appendix - Set up the Universal Orchestrator to Use Client Certificate Authentication with Certificates Stored in Active Directory on page 160, Appendix - Set up the Universal Orchestrator to Use Client Certificate Authentication via a Reverse Proxy: Citrix ADC on page 148, and Install the Main Keyfactor Command Components on the Keyfactor Command Server(s) in the Keyfactor Command Server Installation Guide.
+For more information, see Appendix - Set up the Universal Orchestrator to Use Client Certificate Authentication with Certificates Stored in Active Directory on page 162, Aeverse Proxy: Citrix ADC on page 150, and Appendix - Set up the Universal Orchestrator to Use Client Certificate Authentication via a Reverse Proxy: Citrix ADC on page 150, and Installation Guide.

-Tip: For information about rotating passwords and client authentication certificates, see Change Service Account Passwords on page 79.
+Tip: For information about rotating passwords and client authentication certificates, see Change Service Account Passwords on page 81.